daxh/MadTest02/README.md

 2) **FilteredRecyclerViewActivity**, and **FilteredRecyclerViewAdapter** respectively, is an example of how filtering functionality could be added to RecyclerView in a classic way.

+3) **RxFilteredRecyclerViewActivity**, and **RxFilteredRecyclerViewAdapter** respectively, is an example of how filtering functionality could be added to RecyclerView in Rx-style.